Russian Court Hands Down Heavy Sentences To Leftists - UrduPoint

 A court in the central Russian city of Penza in February jailed seven co-defendants in the same case for between six and 18 years, on charges including terrorism, the illegal possession of weapons and explosives and attempted drug trafficking.

-That verdict sparked an outcry with rights groups saying the young defendants had been convicted of organising a non-existent "terrorist" group and tortured to incriminate themselves in a throwback to Stalin-era practises.
+That verdict sparked an outcry, with rights groups saying the young defendants had been convicted of organising a non-existent "terrorist" group and tortured to incriminate themselves in a throwback to Stalin-era practices.

 Hundreds of people rallied outside the FSB security services headquarters in Moscow earlier this year against the long jail terms handed down in the Penza court.